shai-amar/java-data-structures/README.md

 ## Key-Value store
 Key-Value store structure represented in java by a **Hash Table** or a **Map**.
-Key-Value store structure is combined from a key calvulated by a hash function and a value.
+Key-Value store structure is combined from a key that is ealvulated by a hash function and a value.

+### Hash function
+A Hush function is a function that generates a key that is allowing the retrivel of the data in a constant time.

 FOR DELETION
 In different languages they are called in a different names.
 Objective-C equivalent is the **Dictionary**.